holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/05_problem_set_repo/lesson_plan.md

 ## Lesson Plan

+In this class, students will basically repeat what they did in the previous class, but this time for the `ProblemSetSkeleton`.
+First, students will review.
+Then, they will be guided by a worksheet towards the creation of a source code repository and create a few sample functions/tests in.
+Finally, the worksheet will prompt them to create a TIL entry solidifying their knowledge of `git init`.

 ### Setup

-- `Problem Set Repo` GoogleDoc posted to Schoology
+- `Problem Set Repo Worksheet` GoogleDoc posted to Schoology
     - https://docs.google.com/document/d/19h1ejv9kHlLr8VIXydBqVjqynR9JkC4UFSIr847d-4I
+- `Python Intro Wheaties` loaded up in Schoology
-- Websites loaded up
+- Demo websites loaded up
     - https://github.com/jbranchaud/til
     - https://markdownlivepreview.com/